Statute of Gloucester 1278

 The statute is the origin of the common law doctrine of waste, which allows successors with future interests in a piece of property to prevent current tenants, who do not hold the land in fee simple, from making substantial changes to the property that would decrease its value.

 The statute provided for several important legal amendments, including a modification of novel disseisin, one of the most popular forms of action for the recovery of land which had been seized illegally.
 It challenged baronial rights through a revival of the system of general eyres (royal justices to go on tour throughout the land) and through a significant increase in the number of pleas of quo warranto (literally, "By what warrant?") to be heard by such eyres.
 In such proceedings, individual barons and franchise holders were expected either to show the King's judges proper legal title by which they possessed their rights to private jurisdictions or to lose such rights.

 It is the first statute recorded in a Statute Roll.

-Chapter 1
+Subsequent developments

-6 Edw.
-1. c.
-1 is sometimes referred to as the Franchise Act 1278.
+The first chapter of the act is sometimes referred to as the Franchise Act 1278.

+The act was extended to Ireland by Poynings' Law 1495 (10 Hen.
+7. c.
+22 (I)).

-6 Edw.
-1. c.
-1 was repealed, except from "And whereas before Time" to "recover Damages", by section 2 of, and part I of the schedule to, the Civil Procedure Acts Repeal Act 1879 (42 & 43 Vict. c.
+Chapters 1 of the act except from "And whereas before Time" to "recover Damages", and chapters 5 and 8 of the act, were repealed by section 2 of, and part I of the schedule to, the Civil Procedure Acts Repeal Act 1879 (42 & 43 Vict. c.
 59).

+The part preceding chapter 1 and chapters 2–4, 5, 9–15 of the act were repealed for England and Wales by section 1 of, and the schedule to, the Statute Law Revision Act 1863 (26 & 27 Vict. c.
+125), which came into force on 28 July 1863.

+The part preceding chapter 1 and chapters 2–4, 5, 9–15 of the act were repealed for Ireland by section 1 of, and the schedule to, the Statute Law (Ireland) Revision Act 1872 (35 & 36 Vict. c.
+98), which came into force on 10 August 1872.

+The residue of chapter 1 of the act was repealed for England and Wales by section 4 of the Statute Law Revision and Civil Procedure Act 1883 (46 & 47 Vict. c.
+49).

+The whole of chapter 1 of the act, so far as unrepealed, was repealed for Northern Ireland by section 1(1) of, and the first schedule to, the Statute Law Revision Act 1950 (14 Geo.
+6. c.
+6).